elixir-europe/rdmkit/pages/rdm_cycle/sharing.md

 * Making the data as FAIR as possible will ensure that the most value can be made out of it in the future.
   - The easiest way to make data FAIR is to deposit it in a publicly accessible recognised repository.
   - If there are Dicipline-specific repositories available for you data, this should be your primary choice.
 They will work towards a high level of FAIRness by recommending appropriate community standards for describing the data.
-    - Some recommendations for _Dicipline-specific repositories_:
+    - Some recommendations for _Discipline-specific repositories_:
       - For Biomolecular Data in Life Science use one of the [ELIXIR Deposition Databases](https://elixir-europe.org/platforms/data/elixir-deposition-databases), or use the [EBI Guidance Wizard](https://www.ebi.ac.uk/submission/)
       - [Repositories recommended by Nature publishing group](https://www.nature.com/sdata/policies/repositories)
       - [FAIRsharing](https://fairsharing.org/)